abbeycode/UnrarKit/README.md

 UnrarKit has been converted to a CocoaPods project.
 If you're not familiar with [CocoaPods](http://cocoapods.org), you can start with their [Getting Started guide](http://guides.cocoapods.org/using/getting-started.html).

 I've included a sample [`podfile`](Example/Podfile) in the Example directory along with the sample project.
-Because of the way the `unrar` library (which `UnrarKit` wraps) was written[1], the CocoaPods installation isn't as straightforward as it should be.
-As long as you include the `post_install` hook in your `podfile`, everything should still install with the single command:
+Everything should install with the single command:

     pod install